This post may contain affiliate links. Please read my disclosure policy.

 - Either render bacon in skillet until crisp or wrap slices of bacon with several layers of paper towel and microwave for 4 minutes to render fat and get crisp.
 Chop and set aside.

 - Dice potatoes, carrots and onion into 1/2 inch pieces, set aside.

 - In a slow cooker add diced vegetables, frozen and creamed corn, chipotle pepper, seasonings and chicken broth.
 Cover and cook on high for 6 hours until vegetables are softened and cooked.

 - Whisk together the evaporated milk and cornstarch.
 Stir into slow cooker and cook for another 30 minutes uncovered, stirring occasionally.
+Stir in chopped chicken and chopped bacon.
 Adjust seasoning if needed.

 - Before serving add the parsley and ladle into bowls.